-Going from teaching children to teaching adult ESL
+How can I go from teaching children to teaching adult ESL?

-Meeting the needs of groups with diverse purposes for learning English.
+How can I meet the needs of groups with diverse purposes for learning English?

 There is no magic bullet here.
 Really, the key is to be flexible.
 You’ll need to be flexible with your lessons, the material will need to be flexible, and your students will also have to be flexible.
 Remember that lesson plans are not set in stone…they are just plans, outlines for what you’d LIKE to do with them.
 Be open to repeatedly tossing them out the metaphorical window on a daily basis.

 You’re not going to meet everyone’s needs during every class, and your adult ESL students shouldn’t expect you to.
 If you can group them according to their purpose and differentiate the instruction, by all means, do so!
 This would greatly benefit them, but it’ll also likely burn you out faster.
 Even then, you don’t have to have them in these groups all the time.
 Do some activities together that can meet everyone’s needs as well as split them into purpose/target groups, level groups, etc. Make the types of groups match the activity you will do.

 How can I ensure heterogeneous adult ESL groups?